Particle-Hole Pair Localization on the Fermi Surface and its Impact on the Correlation Energy: Almost-Bosonic Quasifree Trial State

 \section{Almost-Bosonic Quasifree Trial State}

 The quadratic expression for the interaction given in \eqref{eq:quadrhamilt} suggests that the we should think of the correlation energy as originating from a quadratic almost-bosonic Hamiltonian.
-Thus we take our trial state as a quasifree state of the form $\exp(b^* b^* - bb) \Omega$.
-We are going to calculate the expectation value of the Hamiltonian in that state and then optimize the choice of the Bogoliubov transformation.
+Thus we take our trial state as a state of the form $\exp(b^* b^* - bb) \Omega$, imitating the form of a bosonic quasifree state but using the almost-bosonic pair operators instead of exactly bosonic operators.
+We are going to calculate the expectation value of the Hamiltonian in a state of this from and then optimize over the function $\Xi$ which appears in the exponent and in the exactly bosonic case serves to parametrize the Bogoliubov transformations.

 More precisely, we define the following unitary operator